avdcodes/FEEF-A-2019/README.md

 # FEEF-A-2019

 avd presents FEEF-A 2019, a new digital work by Seoul and London based artist Daniel Schine Lee.
-Specifically designed for mobile devices users can view the work by going to this website on a smartphone.
+Specifically designed for mobile devices; users can view the work by going to this website on a smartphone.

 FEEF-A 2019 is a digital performance framed within a game.
 The artist will kick-off and the host (avd) will respond.
 A short football video will be uploaded once a day for a month; each clip being a response to the previous one and in turn creating a one-two between the artist and the host.